rokeyasultana/learning-platform-client/README.md

 ### Website
 Program Source is a simple React app built with React & React Router Dom.
+In this website you can see different type of courses.
+You can enroll your desire course after payment.

 #### Live link
 <a href='https://meek-stroopwafel-3563e2.netlify.app/'>Program Source</a>